Help Centre

 Why choose AICVS over building our own compliance tooling?

-Building your own means: writing and maintaining 50+ regex rules across 15 languages, implementing AST analysis per language, keeping pace with EU AI Act enforcement guidance, building a cryptographic certificate chain, and designing audit-ready PDF outputs.
+Building your own means: writing and maintaining 50+ regex rules across 15 languages, implementing AST analysis per language, keeping pace with EU AI Act guidance, building a tamper-evident evidence chain, and designing review-ready PDF outputs.
 AICVS is maintained full-time and updates as new AI tools emerge.

-More importantly: your internal tool won’t have independent cert verification.
-AICVS certificates are verifiable at aicvs.io/verify/{scan_id} — third-party proof an auditor can check without trusting your infrastructure.
+More importantly: your internal tool may not provide independent evidence verification.
+AICVS evidence records are verifiable at aicvs.io/verify/{scan_id} — third-party proof reviewers can check without trusting your infrastructure.

 What is AICVS’s honest limitation?